ClockSelect/myevic/README.md

   * BAT

         Battery model.
         You can specify your battery brand and model among several ones: 25R, 30Q, HG2, HE4, VTC4, VTC5 and VTC6.
-"GEN" is the generic battery used by default and should be used for any other model of battery or for built-in batteries.
+"GEN" is the generic battery used by default and should be used for any other model of battery or for built-in battery.

+        Custom Battery:
+        By pressing the Fire button during two seconds while editing this option, the battery model changes to "CUS" (Custom Battery).
+The box will use the user-defined battery discharge curve and settings.
+Those informations can be edited using [NFirwareEditor](https://github.com/TBXin/NFirmwareEditor/releases) discharge profile editor (see [NFirwareEditor](https://github.com/TBXin/NFirmwareEditor/releases) documentation for more information).
+        *The NFE compatibility mode must be set to ON in the expert menu for NFE to recognize the box as compatible.*

-        At the moment, this information is used by the firmware to compute a more accurate state-of-charge than the generic setting.
+        At the moment, battery model information is used by the firmware to compute a more accurate state-of-charge than the generic setting, and to avoid battery stress by limiting max Amp draw.
+Max Amps by battery model is based on Mooch's stress tests and are fairly reliable.

         *On boxes with built-in battery (AIO, Basic, eGrip II, Cuboid Mini), this option should be kept on the "GEN" setting unless you've taken your box apart and manualy replaced the internal battery pack by something else.*

   * BVO